Skip to main content

 • Considerations of AI tools to help students with research review (undergraduate)

-Week 5: July 21-27, AI Developed Course Materials & Activities
+Week 5: AI-Developed Course Materials & Activities

 • AI tools to create class materials, rubrics, assignments, and objectives